Pinyin to Chinese Characters Converter

 Click any card to look it up in the Pinyin → Characters tool above.

-How Does Pinyin to Chinese Conversion Work?
+How Does Pinyin to Chinese Characters Conversion Work?

 Hanyu Pinyin — The Official System